konsumer/tvparty/README.md

 # TV Party

-Uses [Kick Ass Torrents](http://kickass.to/) and Transmission WebUI to automate adding torrents for all your favorite shows.
+Uses [Kick Ass Torrents](http://kickass.to/) or [eztv](https://eztv.ch) and Transmission WebUI to automate adding torrents for all your favorite shows.

 "We're gonna have a TV party, tonight, alright!"